dtorresxp/odoo-guides/README.md

 This README file is the project's home and it includes our mission statement, technical explanations and our contact info.

 Folders are arranged as _version_ / _edition_ / _module_ / _guide_.
-As our project continues growing, _menu_ could be added before _guide_, but all files belonging to the module will be in the same module's folder.
+As our project continues growing, _menu_ could be added before _guide_, but all files belonging to the module will be in the module's folder.

 If you can't find help in any _menu_, or you find any errors in our _&#x03C8;Code_, please feel free to send us a gently mail to tell us about it... preferably with a link to an explanatory video.
 We offer you to treat your suggestions with higher priority to improve our community.